 Dr John James is the founder, and principal, of the Lejeune practice and has been a family physician for several years.
 A fellow of the College of General Practitioners, with post graduate qualifications in Obstetrics/Gynaecology and Paediatrics, Dr James was inspired by paediatrician and geneticist , Dr Jerome Lejeune, in whose honour the practice is named, and whom Dr James had the pleasure of meeting on several occasions, to see a family medical practice return to a more traditional mode of primary health care delivery, with emphasis on personalised attention, and continuity of care.
 Dr James is married, with ten children, and he and his wife, Julie, have been deeply involved with both educational initiatives to assist families, and community activism directed towards ensuring that human life, from conception until natural death, is protected.
 Lejeune works with Pregnancy Counselling Australia, a 24 hour national telephone support service, to assist and support mothers who are finding their pregnancies, for whatever reason , arduous, in an effort to ensure that both mother, and unborn baby, flourish.
 In his other life, Dr James enjoys involvement in local and national politics, watching ( and playing )sport , especially his beloved Wallabies, and has been involved in local sports associations, particularly Eastwood District Rugby Union.

-Dr Janice Ku completed her undergraduate studies in bachelor of optometry at University of New South Wales and worked in Central and remote Australia prior to commencing her post-graduate studies in medicine.
+Dr. Janice Ku completed her undergraduate studies in a bachelor of optometry at University of New South Wales and worked in Central and remote Australia prior to commencing her post-graduate studies in medicine.
 She has completed her internship and residency at Royal Prince Alfred Hospital.
-She has gained additional experience from working at St Vincent’s Hospital, Canterbury Hospital and Sydney Hospital prior to starting her general practice training.
-As part of her post-graduate studies, Dr Ku completed Masters of Medicine at Sydney University and published articles in medical journals.
-She also completed further training in Reproductive & Sexual Health through Family Planning Alliance of Australia, and she completed Diploma in Child Health through Sydney Children’s Hospital Network.
-Dr Ku attained her Fellowship with Royal College of General Practitioners in 2016.
+She has gained additional experience from working at St Vincent’s Hospital, Canterbury Hospital, and Sydney Hospital prior to starting her general practice training.
+As part of her post-graduate studies, Dr. Ku completed Masters of Medicine at Sydney University and published articles in medical journals.
+She also completed further training in Reproductive & Sexual Health through Family Planning Alliance of Australia, and she completed a Diploma in Child Health through Sydney Children’s Hospital Network.
+Dr. Ku attained her Fellowship with the Royal College of General Practitioners in 2016.
 She joined Lejeune Family Practice as the practice model falls in line with her love for ‘the cradle to grave’ medicine.
 She is an approved provider of shared antenatal care with Northern Sydney Network.
-She loves seeing diverse range of patients.
+She loves seeing a diverse range of patients.